whisthq/whist/mandelboxes/base/README.md

 4. `fractal-audio.service`, meanwhile, can start as soon as `fractal-display.service` _begins_ running (which is important because the lifecycle of fractal-display is the lifecycle of our mandelboxized applications).
 It starts a virtual Pulse Audio soundcard in the mandelbox, enabling sound.

-5. `fractal-protocol.service` can start as soon as `fractal-display.service` and `fractal-audio.service` are both running, running the Fractal protocol and configuring some environment variables to work correctly with the X Server.
+5. `fractal-protocol.service` can start as soon as `fractal-display.service` and `fractal-audio.service` are both running, running the Whist protocol and configuring some environment variables to work correctly with the X Server.

 ### Useful Debugging Practices